ajdoc/ajd-validation/docs/advance_usage/scenarios.md

 ```

 ### Sometimes using with a logic or validator
-- We can also pass a ajd validation logic or ajd validation validator in sometimes
+- We can also pass an ajd validation logic or ajd validation validator in sometimes
 ```php
 use AJD_validation\AJD_validation;